Wreck-It Ralph: Concept and story

 Before production, the existing characters were added to the story either in places they would make sense to appear or as cameos from a list of characters suggested by the film's creative team, without consideration if they would legally be able to use the characters.
 The company then sought out the copyright holders' permissions to use the characters, as well as working with these companies to assure their characters were being represented authentically.
 In the case of Nintendo, the writers had early on envisioned the Bad-anon meeting with Bowser as a major character within the scene; according to Moore, Nintendo was very positive towards this use, stating in Moore's own words, "If there is a group that is dedicated to helping the bad guy characters in video games then Bowser must be in that group!"
-Nintendo had asked that the producers try to devise a scene that would be similarly appropriate for Mario for his inclusion in the film.
+Nintendo provided feedback that Bowser's teacup should be held a certain way.
+Nintendo also asked that the producers try to devise a scene that would be similarly appropriate for Mario's inclusion in the film.
 Despite knowing they would be able to use the character, the producers could not find an appropriate scene that would let Mario be a significant character without taking away the spotlight from the main story and opted to not include the character.
 Moore debunked a rumor that Mario and his brother character Luigi were not included due to Nintendo requesting too high a licensing fee, stating that the rumor grew out of a joke John C. Reilly made at Comic-Con.